rlmcneary2/reshape-state/libs/reshape-state/README.md

 // This exported function can be called to generate an array of handler
-// functions to pass to the reshaper. export function createAuthHandlers(protocol: "http" | "https", domain: string, port? number){
+// functions to pass to the reshaper. export function createAuthHandlers(protocol: "http" | "https", domain: string, port?: number){
   // Parts of the service URL that the application needs to talk to may change,
   // so they are passed to the handlers as arguments to the factory function. const serviceUrl = new URL(`${protocol}://${domain}${port ? `:${port}` : ""}`);